 How important are clothes to you?
 Describe your style, if you have one, and tell us how appearance impacts how you feel about yourself.

 If I have been asked this question last year I would have said no, they are not important to me; never been and never will be.
-Me who used to roam around in night dresses and jogging suits, who only discovered lipstick at age 47 and never wear high heels and don’t own stilettos.
-Style is as foreign to me as make up and perfume.
-Yes I own quite few of both but it is the bottles I’m up to rather than the contents.
-I buy make up for colours and package but never use them.
+Me who used to roam around in nightdresses and jogging suits, who only discovered lipstick at age 47 and never wear high heels and don’t own stilettos.
+Style is as foreign to me as makeup and perfume.
+Yes, I own quite a few of both but it is the bottles I’m up to rather than the contents.
+I buy make up for colors and package but never use them.
 I know it is strange.